IanFletcher1Spatial/strigo-lab-exercises/9-publish-a-workspace-to-fme-server-and-run-it/exercise.md

 On the Run Workspaces page, select the **Server Tutorial Repository**.
 The Workspace field below will automatically be populated with the AddressesToNotify.fmw workspace because it is the only one in the repository.
 The Service drop-down shows the two services we registered this workspace with.
 Select **Data Download**.\
 ![RunWorkspace.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKMh&feoid=00N30000006n8wU&refid=0EM4Q00000292mi)

 If there are any published parameters in the workspace, they can be set on the run workspace page.
-For now, we can ignore the Source parameters, we will modify them in the [next article](https://community.safe.com/s/article/create-self-serve-access-to-data-with-fme-server).
+For now, we can ignore the Source parameters, we will modify them in the next exercise.
 Click on **Run** to run the workspace.\
 If you see a third parameter for Excel Output, change your Service to Data Download.

 #### 6\.
 Review the Results Page